aiprasadk/aiprasadk/README.md

 - SQL
 - Power BI

-### What I Do:
-- Trade in Nifty50, Equity Positional, and Commodities
-- Analyze market trends using technical analysis

 ### My Goals:
 - To excel in Data Analysis and Data Science
 - To become a professional in Python & Trading